 The Benefits of the HubSpot CRM (Contact, Company, Deal, Product, Tickets)

-HubSpot comes complete with one of the best ecommerce CRMs you could ask for, allowing you to keep all of your contacts, information, data, and insights in one place, improving your marketing campaigns tenfold.
-Some of its features include:
+HubSpot comes complete with an industry-leading ecommerce CRM that allows you to keep all of your contacts, information, data, and insights in one place.
+Its features include:

-CRM: You can store all your contacts and their companies in the HubSpot CRM, including a record of every interaction you have ever had with a customer or company.
-You can also customize your feed in order to make sure you’re always aware of interactions you’re tracking right when you log in.
+CRM: Store all your contacts and their companies in the HubSpot CRM, including a record of every interaction with a customer or company.
+You can also customize your HubSpot activity feed so that you’re tracking these interactions and can follow them right from your HubSpot page.

-Unific will also sync over your shopping cart’s product library.
-When an order is placed, Unific not only syncs the order as a deal but also syncs the products as order items.
+Unific will also sync your shopping cart’s product library.
+When an order is placed, Unific not only syncs it as a deal but also syncs the products as order items.

 Conversations: Woven throughout the CRM, Marketing Hub, Sales Hub and Service Hub are HubSpot Conversations.
-You’re able to store snippets and templates for your customer interactions, but the coolest thing you can do is build bots that leverage all the data within your CRM to automate personalized conversational marketing.
+You can store snippets and templates for your customer interactions, but the coolest thing you can do is build bots that leverage all the data within your CRM to automate personalized conversational marketing.
 Learn more about HubSpot Ecommerce bots here.

 THE INS AND OUT OF YOUR NEW MARKETING HUB

-One of the simplest but most important features of HubSpot is how it allows you to create and customize forms to convert a new visitor into a new buyer.
-Each form can have a specific purpose ( from getting someone to sign-up for a newsletter, or guiding them through the checkout process) and they have dozens of drag and drop templates you can customize for your needs.
-Each is seamlessly tied into your contact database so that you can be sure all of your data is being tabulated and stored with every interaction.
+One of the simplest but most important features of HubSpot is the ability to create and customize forms to convert a new visitor into a new buyer.
+Each form can have a specific purpose (from getting someone to sign-up for a newsletter or guiding them through the checkout process) and HubSpot has dozens of drag and drop templates you can customize for your needs.
+Each is seamlessly tied into your contact database so that all of your data is tabulated and stored with every interaction.

 You can also select what happens after a form is filled out.
 Whether you want to be notified about a new sign-up so you can reach out to them personally, or you want to trigger an automatic email chain to the customer, you can set it up and automate it in HubSpot.

 Our Recommendation: Forms will likely be one of the first things you design when you get into HubSpot, so it’s important that you get started on the right foot.
-You should create the basic contact us, sign up for our newsletter, and checkout forms that most websites have, be we think you should make sure to have at least one multiple choice question in each form.
-Doing this early can help you segment customers very quickly, rather than only receiving their name and email address like so many others.
+You should create the basic Contact Us, Newsletter Sign Up and Checkout forms that most websites have and include at least one multiple-choice question in each form.
+Doing this early can help you segment customers very quickly, rather than receiving only their name and email address.

-Unific is a value-add reseller of HubSpot and includes form creation and placement as part of onboarding.
+[Note: Unific is a value-add reseller of HubSpot and includes form creation and placement as part of onboarding.]

 Facebook & Instagram Lead Ads

-Our Recommendation: As a general rule, customers that come in through these types of lead campaigns are already far more interested than other consumers.
-Because HubSpot can trigger a workflow to occur as soon as the form is filled, we always recommend sending these customer’s an immediate offer, or a much more in-depth sales push.
+Our Recommendation: In general, customers that come in through lead campaigns are already far more interested than other consumers.
+Because HubSpot can trigger a workflow to occur as soon as the form is submitted, we recommend sending these customers an immediate offer or a more in-depth sales push.
 They need less “warming up” than regular folks, and not only are you likely to get a sale quicker, but you’re likely to keep these guys around longer.

-Email marketing is one of the most common uses for HubSpot’s tools.
-However, HubSpot goes above and beyond when it comes to two things: segmentation, and automation.
+Email marketing is one of the most common uses for HubSpot and it is head and shoulders above the competition when it comes to two key features: segmentation and automation.

-Put simply, there are few tools that let you divide your audience by as many metrics and data points at HubSpot ( and with Unific, there are plenty more ways you can group your customers together).
-And with their automation systems, you can create email chains to customers that are so personalized you’re sure to see a massive increase in sales.
+Put simply, there are few tools that let you divide your audience by as many metrics and data points as HubSpot (and with Unific there are even more ways to group your customers).
+And with their automation systems, you can create email chains to customers that are so personalized you’re sure to see an increase in sales.

-Our Recommendation: We cover quite a bit more on email marketing with HubSpot this blog post, so we won’t touch on too much of that here.
-Instead, we want to give you a tip for how to think about your email content.
-One of the best practices we find is that when you’re drafting email content, you should be able to break pieces out of it to use for social, and for blogs.
-So if you’re a clothing company and the email is advertising a dress to the customer, you should be able to break out a quote about the dress and a nice image for social, or expand on it’s features in a blog post.
+Our Recommendation: One of the best practices we find helpful is to draft email content with other use cases in mind.
+Create your email so that you can break pieces out of it to use for social posts and blogs.
+So if you’re a clothing company and the email is advertising a dress to the customer, you should be able to break out a quote about the dress with an image for a social media post or expand on its features in a blog post.
 Thinking this way about your content can save you time and increase the value of everything you create.

 HubSpot allows you to create Smart Lists based on Contact, Company, Deal/Order and Ticket information, along with engagement data.
 Smart Lists are invaluable for strengthening your lifecycle marketing and growing customer lifetime value.